edisedis777/Plant-Root-Simulator/README.md

 - ## 📄 License

-Distributed under the MIT License.
+Distributed under the GNU Affero General Public License v3.0 License.
 See `LICENSE` for more information.
-**Disclaimer**: This is a simulation game.